Got a group? Stencil storm drains with us!

 "Keep 'em Clean: Drains to River!"

-Note: We are watching public health guidelines closely.
-We are also working to provide online lessons and alternative independent activities for registrants impacted by coronavirus cancellations.
-As of March 24, 2020, all stenciling programs are canceled or postponed until at least May 1st.
-Please continue to check our website for updates.
+Note: We're watching public health guidelines closely.
+All stenciling programs are canceled or postponed until at least May 1, 2020.
+We're also working to provide online lessons and alternative independent activities for registrants impacted by coronavirus cancellations.

 If you're looking for a great service outing that is educational, active, outdoors and provides a significant community benefit, consider storm drain stenciling.
 Reservations for stenciling outings and presentations, as well as group cleanups, are now being taken through October 2020.